 Back-up and safety lights for serious road riding

 High powered front lights designed for road riding, tend to have quite a concentrated beam; so you can see where you're going, but not dazzle oncoming drivers.
 The downside of this is that they can be less visible from the side.
 To improve your side-on visibility, consider fitting an additional road cycling safety light to the front of your bike; in flashing mode it will provide you with extra presence on the road; whilst it can also be a useful back-up light if you main light runs out of battery.

-Adding the Lezyne Strip Drive Front Light to the front of your bike, will help make you more visible to other road users.
+Adding the Lezyne Strip Drive 300 Front to the front of your bike, will help make you more visible to other road users.